 To ensure that our students are prepared for the demands and challenges of the professional work environment, the majority of our MBA classes involve group work.
 The group work enables students to develop their skills as team leaders and members, harness the power of diverse perspectives, and communicate effectively and persuasively.
 Students’ communication skills are further developed through our highly interactive classes and frequent in-class presentations.

-To provide students with flexible options, we offer three ways to earn an MBA: a full-time or part-time MBA, an accelerated MBA, or a bachelor to master five-year degree for Mills students.
+To provide students with flexible options, we offer three ways to earn an MBA: a full-time or part-time MBA, an accelerated MBA, or a Bachelor's to Master's five-year degree for Mills students.
 The program options are described in more detail below.

 In line with our commitment to preparing socially responsible leaders, we also offer two joint degree programs: an MBA/MA in Educational Leadership and a Master in Public Policy (MPP)/MBA.
 Students earn a single master degree combining the two fields of knowledge in a compressed schedule of three years rather than the four years required to earn the two degrees separately.